 - Once metals get into your bloodstream, they store up over time in soft tissues and organs.

 The reality about toxic metals might sound scary, but the best way to put your fears to rest or start a treatment plan is to ask your doctor for a toxicity test.
 This will give you results on what your heavy metal levels are, and if any, are high.
 Once you have determined your toxicity levels, you can take action and decide on a heavy metal detox treatment plan.
+There are many protocols out there so make sure to do your homework so you know what your getting into.

 Symptoms of Heavy Metal Poisoning